HackerSpace-PESU/pesu-for-dummies/index.md

-# PESU Guidebook
+# The Ultimate Guide to PESU

 So you've joined PES, and you're all geared up for starting a beautiful 4-year journey in here.
 But then, you gotta know stuff about PES so that you won't wander around like a lost kid when you're on campus.
 Dont worry, this guide is specifically for that.
 Lessgo!

 Also, the guide is a work in progress, so there will be more things added.
 Stay tuned!

+!!!warning
-*⚠️ Warning:  Contents of this guide have been derived from what our batch (2026 batch) had in first year.
-Things might change for your batch, for example, the number of ISAs.*
+	Contents of this guide have been derived from what our batch (2026 batch) had in first year.
+Things might change for your batch, for example, the number of ISAs.
+!!!

 ---